Taylor Walls Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.7 K/9, the third-best in the league.
+- The pitching staff for the Yankees has a collective 9.6 K/9, the fifth-best in MLB.

-- The Yankees have a 3.53 team ERA that ranks seventh across all league pitching staffs.
+- The Yankees have the seventh-ranked team ERA among all league pitching staffs (3.59).

-- Yankees pitchers combine to surrender the eighth-fewest home runs in baseball (31 total, one per game).
+- The Yankees rank 13th in baseball in home runs given up (41 total, 1.1 per game).

-- The Yankees will send Brito (2-3) out for his seventh start of the season.
-He is 2-3 with a 5.56 ERA and 17 strikeouts through 22 2/3 innings pitched.
+- The Yankees are sending German (2-2) out to make his eighth start of the season.
+He is 2-2 with a 4.35 ERA and 44 strikeouts in 39 1/3 innings pitched.

-- In his last outing on Saturday against the Texas Rangers, the right-hander tossed five innings, allowing two earned runs while surrendering four hits.
+- The right-hander's last time out came on Saturday against the Tampa Bay Rays, when he threw five innings, surrendering two earned runs while giving up four hits.

-- The 25-year-old has a 5.56 ERA and 6.7 strikeouts per nine innings in six games this season, while giving up a batting average of .247 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.